raiaause00/Ecommerce-Website/README.md

 ## Installation

-After you cloned the repository do not start the application.
  To run the application fully you need to create a database and collection and provide your own database URI.

 ### Setup

-- Go to MongoDB website and create a database and a collection named 'Items' and insert the data in the <code>server/ItemsCollection.js</code> file as a document.
+- Go to MongoDB website and create a database and a collection named 'Items' and insert the data in the <code> server/ItemsCollection.js</code> file as a document.
 - Create a .env file in the server folder and type the following

 ```